eslint/eslint.org/src/content/drafts/README.md

 ## How to submit a blog post

 1. Fork this repository.
-1. Create a new file in the `drafts` folder.
+1. Create a new file in the `src/content/drafts` folder.
 Please do not include a date in the filename. (`my-great-blog-post.md` not `2022-06-30-my-great-blog-post.md`) The ESLint team will publish your post at a later date.
 Please see the existing blog posts in `src/content/blog` to include the correct frontmatter in your post.
 1. If you have any images, add them to `src/assets/images/blog/XXXX` where `XXXX` is the current year.
 1. Run `node tools/add-author.js username`, where `username` is your GitHub username.
 This will put all of the information from your GitHub profile for use in the site.
 1. Edit your bio in `_includes/partials/author_bios/username.md` (where `username` is your GitHub username).
 This file can contain Markdown to embed in the blog post.